Wednesday, June 24, 2026

 Wow, this perfection of wisdom is cool!
 It's eye-opening!

-Avi, awake and wanting to awaken others, was reviewing the wisdom that has gone beyond and looked down from on high and saw just five heaps, saw that in and of themselves they were impersonal, not a self, empty.
+Avi, awake and wanting to awaken others, was reviewing the wisdom that has gone beyond.
+He looked down from on high and saw just five heaps, saw that in and of themselves they are impersonal, NOT A SELF, empty.

-Herein, Sali, form is empty and empty is form; the impersonal is not different than form, and form is not different than the empty.
-Anything that is empty, impersonal, and not self is form.
+Herein, Sali, form implies emptiness, and emptiness implies form.
+Emptiness is not different than form, and form is not different than emptiness.
+They are mutually dependent.
+Anything that is empty, impersonal, and not-self is form.

-And the same is true of sensations, perceptions, formations, and consciousnesses.
+And the same is true of [of the other four heaps/aggregates] sensations, perceptions, formations, and consciousnesses.

-Herein, Sali, all phenomena are impersonal.
-They bear the mark of being impersonal, empty: They are not produced and not stopped, not dirty or clean, not missing something and not full.
+Herein [here within this Doctrine], Sali, all phenomena are impersonal.
+They bear the mark of being impersonal, empty: They are not produced and not stopped, not dirty and not clean, not missing something and not full.

 So you see, Sali, in the impersonal, there is no form (no body composed of the Four Elements), nor sensations, nor perceptions, nor formations, nor consciousnesses.